Pi-thagoras/the-chicken-pen/economics/Income-Distribution.md

 ## Measurement of Income Distribution

-Income Inequality is a measure of the unevenness in come distribution within a population.
+Income Inequality is a measure of the unevenness income distribution within a population.
 - This can be illustrated using the Lorenz Curve and represented by the Gini coefficient.

 ### The Lorenz Curve